Why Study Biology at King's?

 Biology students have exciting opportunities for laboratory research at King's.
 Both in the university's own research facilities and conducting field research throughout the greater Edmonton area.
 The River Valley is just five minutes away from campus, while Elk Island National Park is just 30 minutes--these make for perfect and regular field research trips.

 Each fall, Biology faculty and students participate in a three-day excursion.
 Students become immersed in a community experience of seeing the world from a stewardship perspective.

 "King's unpacked an interest in Conservation Biology that I didn't know I had.
 I got involved in field learning, and new organizations like the Pacific Rim campus of the Au Sable Institute, where I took a number of courses in Marine Biology.
 King's programs are very well recognized in the field and have helped me find new opportunities I wouldn't have had otherwise."

-Biology faculty and staff are committed to the following:
+King's Biology professors and staff are committed to:

-The department wants to be certain that all students in this program have fully engaged the central Christian perspectives surrounding biology.
-To do so, we require students to purchase and read selections from Biology Through the Eyes of Faith (R.T.
+We ask students to purchase and read selections from Biology Through the Eyes of Faith (R.T.
 Wright, 1989.
-Harper & Row Publishers) beginning in their first year.
-Each course taught in the Biology program addresses a sub-set of these issues.
+Harper & Row Publishers) in their first year.
+Each course taught in the Biology program addresses a subset of these issues.